 Accounts receivable consist primarily of performance contract reimbursements.
 Management has determined that no allowance for uncollectible receivables is required since collection of the receivables is expected based on history and experience with these organizations.

 Revolving Loans Receivable

-Revolving loans are interest-free loans to low-income individuals.
+Revolving loans are a combination of low-interest and interest-free loans to low-income individuals.
 They are reported at the principal balance outstanding, net of the allowance for loan losses.

 Allowance for Loan Losses